Turbo Takeaways

 Bankruptcy offers one last option to clear most debts at the expense of your credit history.

-What You Need To Know About Debt in the State of Minnesota
+What You Need To Know About Debt in Minnesota

-Statute of Limitations on Debt Collections in Minnesota
+Statute of Limitations on Debt Collections in MN

 Minnesota’s Statute of Limitations on Debt Collections establishes time limits to protect consumers from being sued by creditors for not paying a debt.
 Creditors can only pursue legal action against a debtor within the statute's time.